Connect with us

 Micah Johnson was a 25-year-old Texan whose career ended abruptly by an incident while in Afghanistan.

-Gavin Long, a 29-year-old from Kansas City, MO, was a former marine that was honorably discharged.
-He later became an entrepreneur and podcaster having a show called Conversations with Cosmos.
+Gavin Long, a 29‑year‑old from Kansas City, MO, served as a Marine and received an honorable discharge.
+He later became an entrepreneur and podcaster, hosting a show called Conversations with Cosmos.

 Neither of them claimed to be a part of the Black Lives Matter movement.
 In fact, days before Long allegedly carried out the shooting against the six officers in Baton Rouge, he sent an email to Dr. Boyce Watkins: